-After a year-long hiatus, the general aviation community finally lands at Wittman Regional Airport again on Monday, July 26.
+After a year-long hiatus, the general aviation community finally landed at Wittman Regional Airport again on Monday, July 26.
 We have missed a lot about the annual EAA gathering while cooped up during the COVID-19 pandemic, and we are sure you can relate.
 Between the air shows, exhibits, workshops, events, and networking and fun among friends and colleagues, EAA AirVenture Oshkosh is the antithesis of our past year.
-Here’s what we've been looking forward to the most at KOSH.
+Here’s what we've been enjoying the most at KOSH.

 1. Boosting Pilot Proficiency

 The week at AirVenture always provides great reminders and inspiration to improve your flying.
 Watching world-class pilots fly aerobatics, attending safety and proficiency seminars, and learning about the newest updates to your avionics and electronic flight bag give you the knowledge and motivation to start new habits in your flight training and flying.
 After a year indoors, AirVenture is more valuable than ever to give you the boost you need to get your mind back on the flight deck and your hands back on the yoke.
 Fortunately, several initiatives on the AirVenture grounds will provide you with resources to improve and maintain your proficiency.

 Get a Personalized Proficiency Plan at the Redbird Tent (Main Aircraft Display - Booth 304)

 All week at AirVenture, stop by our booth to complete a benchmark flight in one of our FAA-approved flight simulators, and a Certified Flight Instructor will work with you to create a proficiency plan tailored to your personal preferences, needs, and goals.
 You also will have an opportunity to enroll in the beta program for our newest product—one that is years in the making.